StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 The stream selection algorithm prioritizes streams based on the criteria below:

-* The top priority is given to metric streams with alerting checks based on check functions from AAD StackPack.
+* The top priority is given to metric streams with checks based on check functions from AAD StackPack.
 See [alerting on anomalies](../../use/health-state-and-event-notifications/alerting-on-anomalies.md).
 * Components in Views that have the most stars are selected.
 * From those components, only high priority metric streams are selected.
 See [how to set the priority for a stream](../../configure/telemetry/how_to_use_the_priority_field_for_components.md).
 * Metric streams with a configured baseline will not be selected.
 See [anomaly detection with baselines](../../use/health-state-and-event-notifications/anomaly-detection-with-baselines.md).